Access control modelEstimated reading time: 5 minutes

-A grant is made up of subject, role, and resource set.
+A grant is made up of a subject, a role, and a resource set.

 Grants define which users can access what resources in what way.
-Grants are effectively Access Control Lists (ACLs), and when grouped together, they provide comprehensive access policies for an entire organization.
+Grants are effectively Access Control Lists (ACLs) which provide comprehensive access policies for an entire organization when grouped together.

 Only an administrator can manage grants, subjects, roles, and access to resources.

 An administrator is a user who creates subjects, groups resources by moving them into collections or namespaces, defines roles by selecting allowable operations, and applies grants to users and teams.